Lucg/push-plugin-unity/README.md

 Using Infobip Media View is optional which means that at any time you can create your own Media View where you will show the media content from the media push notification.

-Infobip Media View offers basic functionality of showing media content inside rounded view with the default shadow around it.
+For `IOS` Infobip Media View offers basic functionality of showing media content inside rounded view with the default shadow around it.
 View also has a dismiss button through which the user can dismiss the Media View.
 Any of these fields can be changed according to your application needs, so for instance you can change dismiss button; enable or disable the default shadow or even change corner radius size of the view.

 To use Infobip Media View call function below: